verronpro/blog/_posts/2024-01-01-presentations-as-code.md

 ### Authoring: slides, code, and diagrams

 - Source includes: I prefer tagging production-like examples and reusing them in slides via `include::`.
 - Diagrams: `asciidoctor-diagram` renders PlantUML, Mermaid (via Kroki), Graphviz, and more at build time.
+This is a practical application of the [Diagrams as Code](/documentation-as-code/2023/09/01/diagram-as-code.html) philosophy: the diagrams are version-controlled, diffable, and stay in sync with the slide narrative.

 Example:

 **PlantUML**
 ```plantuml